-But I’m still constantly surprised when travel writers won’t spend relatively small amounts of money for a product or service that will help them get published more frequently, and dramatically increase their future incomes.
+But I’m still constantly surprised when travel writers won’t spend relatively small amounts of money for a product or service that will help them get published more frequently, and dramatically increase their future income and help them earn more money quickly.
 It’s like we’ve come to expect everything for free.

 Maybe it’s because we don’t get paid a lot for our efforts—especially when we’re first starting out.
 Spending your hard earned freelancing money hurts if you’re struggling to pay the bills.

 But there’s something I’ve noticed about the most successful people: they don’t hesitate to invest in themselves.
 They’re willing to spend a little money in order to make a lot more.

 Corporate businesses know this.
 They invest in courses, tools, and reference materials and education for their employees.
 And they don’t do this out of the goodness of their heart!
 They do it to help their employees gain important knowledge, do their job better, and become more productive.
 They do it so employees can stay informed about current trends and meet people that will help them become more successful.

 Your one-person travel writing business reaps the same kinds of benefits when you invest in yourself.

 There are plenty of ways to learn about travel writing, whether you're a do-it-yourself kind of person or you prefer to be guided through the process.
 No matter which way you choose, you’ll gain new insights, become more productive, and earn more money.

 Here are six ways to invest in yourself that are sure to help you earn more in your freelance travel writing business.

 My favorite U.S. writer’s magazine is Writer’s Digest.
 I’ve also found Writer’s Forum and Writing Magazine—both U.K. publications—have valuable gems of practical information that I have implemented.